casa0019-group5/casa0019-group5.github.io/README.md

 7. Run `collect_water.js`

-- Note: Database is built the first run, but is unaccessible by the script until the second run.
+- Note: Database is built on the first run, but is inaccessible by the script until the second run.

 ### Check Results